 \section{Network Concentration}

 We computed the number of blocks and MEV extracted for all builders from January 23, 2024 to April 16, 2025.
 The top 10 builders ranked by MEV can be seen in Table \ref{tab:builder_share}.

-The dominant block builders are beaverbuild.org\footnote{\url{https://beaverbuild.org/}}, Titan Builder,\footnote{\url{https://www.titanbuilder.xyz/}} and rsync-builder.
+The dominant block builders are beaverbuild.org\footnote{\url{https://beaverbuild.org/}, as of May 6, 2025, Beaverbuild has rebranded as BuilderNet \url{https://buildernet.org/blog/beaverbuild}}, Titan Builder,\footnote{\url{https://www.titanbuilder.xyz/}} and rsync-builder.
 Beaverbuild provides very little documentation apart from a picture of a beaver and their motto: ``be mergin, be splurgin and by god be searchin."
 Titan Builder emphasizes that they are neutral, meaning they allow their group of searchers to propose a variety of potential blocks.
 Rsynch is as minimalist as beaverbuild, only providing a series of endpoints for block proposals.

 Prior to the Beacon merge, blocks were added by the miners.
 For the month leading up to the merge, August 14 to September 14, 2022, \citet{KapengutPoS} estimated the Herfindahl miner index at 1,245.
 Ethermine had the largest market share at 28.6\%.
 In the month following the merge, from September 16 to October 16, 2022, the Herfindahl index for the top 10 validators was 1,009, a 19\% decline in concentration.